tteeoo/rco/README.md

 # rco: rusty configurer

 A niche tool for managing configuration files, specifically geared towards minimal linux installations.
-It lets you to give your configuration files a nickname, then quickly edit them by running:
+It lets you give your configuration files a nickname, then quickly edit them by running:

 `rco nickname`